cschreib/jsonexpr/README.md

 ### Differences with Python

  - Boolean constants are spelled `true` and `false`, not `True` and `False`.
+ - The null/none value is spelled `null`, not `None`.
  - The return value of the modulo operation `%` has the same sign as the *left* operand (in Python, it takes the sign of the *right* operand).
  - When the division operation `/` is used with two integers, this results in integer division (Python's `//`).
+ - The following expressions are not implemented: `a is b`, `a if c else b`, `x for x in v`, `x for x in v if c`.
+ - Bitwise operators are not implemented.

 ## C++ API